 Practical Graded Music Exams from ABRSM and TRINITY.
-What are they and why take them?
+What are they, and why take them?

 What exactly is a graded music exam?

 ABRSM and TRINITY have designed their practical graded music exams to motivate instrumental and singing students of all ages and a wide range of abilities.
-They're available at Grades 1 to 8, as well as a pre-Grade 1 Initial Grade for some subjects.
+They're available in Grades 1 to 8, as well as a pre-Grade 1 Initial Grade for some subjects.
 They provide:

 Progressive goals to aim for

 One-to-one assessment by an expert professional

 An objective guide to a candidate’s skills and progress

 Graded music exams are music exams rather than instrumental or singing exams.
 Examiners assess the quality of the music-making, not how it's achieved.

 There are no age restrictions, and students can start with any grade or skip grades if they want to.